 - Conserving Energy can help you fight fatigue.
 Make sure you get the appropriate amount of rest, not too much or too little.
 Planning ahead, spacing tasks out and asking for help will also help you feel less tired.

 - Nutrition can make a big difference in how you feel.
 More »

 - Physical activity will help you feel better physically and mentally.
 Even small amounts of activity can help.
 More »

 Friends, family and health care professionals are invaluable resources during this time.
 Most people you know want to help, they just don’t know how.
 Don’t be afraid to ask for support from those around you.
 Always talk openly with your health care team.
 Here are some people and places that may be able to offer support:

 You might think about seeing health care professionals you have never seen before like social workers, psychologists or counselors.
-These people can help you deal with stress, depression and anxiety that may arise during this time.
+These people can help you deal with stress, depression and anxiety that may arise as a result of facing lung cancer.